Scorched Earth (video game): History

 The earliest version is 1.0b.
 Public versions include 1.0, 1.1, 1.2, and 1.5, which was released in 1995.

 Although 1.0B looks graphically similar to the later versions, in-game, its menus are completely different.
 It is not as feature-rich and contains some different AI class names, such as "Rifleman" and "Twanger" (which may have been changed, as they are also AI class names in the slightly earlier artillery game Tank Wars).

 Starting with 1.0 in 1991, the game became shareware and is graphically what became Scorched Earth.

 In version 1.1, more weapons were added, such as Napalm, Smoke Tracers, and Liquid Dirt as well as Joystick support and two new death animations among other things.
 Also in 1.1, a modem icon was added with the intention of including some form of net play in a following version, however, this feature was never implemented.

 Nearly one year later, in 1992, version 1.2 was released which includes a new death animation and Synchronous firing mode.
 The final version of 1.50 was released in 1995.
 In 1.5, the registration feature was removed and instead, only a shareware version was released freely while the registered version could be obtained through a mail order only.
 Purchasing the registered version allowed the player to use the triple-turreted tank as well as removing the shareware reminders.
 New to this version were lasers, SuperMags, and some scenery.

 Reception

 Computer Gaming World in 1993 called Scorched Earth "the most configurable artillery game I have come across ... the most playable and addictive", with "quite good" SVGA graphics.
 The magazine concluded that the game was "a bargain for its modest" $10 price.

 In 2008, Mark J. P. Wolf said in his book The Video Game Explosion that this is "probably one of the best loved PC shareware games", as a popular early multiplayer "hot seat" game.

 Legacy

 In a 2005 interview, Wendell Hicken said that he was talking to several publishers about developing an official sequel.
-Numerous artillery games that were inspired by Scorched Earth include Death Tank, Pocket Tanks, Atomic Tanks, Charred Dirt, Nasty Armoured Tanks of War, xscorch, Blast Doors, and Scorched 3D.
+Numerous artillery games that were inspired by Scorched Earth include Death Tank, Pocket Tanks, Atomic Tanks, Charred Dirt, Nasty Armoured Tanks of War, xscorch, Blast Doors, Scorched 3D and Scorched Earth 2000.